MikeMenos/kdl-assignment/README.md

 # KDL Assignment

-This project uses Next.JS version 13 which you can find out more [here](https://nextjs.org):
+This project uses Next.JS version 13 on which you can find out more [here](https://nextjs.org):

 # How to setup